Supplier Management Guide: Build Strong Vendor Relations

 Procurement Process

-The procurement process is the starting point of supplier management.
-It involves identifying supplier needs, sourcing vendors, negotiating contracts, and issuing purchase orders.
-A streamlined procurement process ensures that businesses acquire the right goods and services at the right price and time.
-This process must also align with broader sourcing strategies that balance cost, quality, and risk.
+The procurement process represents the starting point of supplier management.
+It includes identifying supplier requirements, evaluating potential vendors, negotiating contracts, and issuing purchase orders.
+Effective procurement ensures businesses obtain high-quality goods and services at competitive prices.

 Supplier Performance Evaluation